dry-rb/devtools/README.md

 docsite:release-1.3
 ```

 The example above patches `release-1.2` and `release-1.3` branches.
-Don't forget the PR should be based on `master`.
+Don't forget the PR should be based on `main`.